foss-for-synopsys-dwc-arc-processors/embarc_mli/README.md

 # Release Notes

-1. Early access of version 2.0 ("2.0_EA")
+1. Version 2.0 EA
+    * This is the first early access release for embARC MLI 2.0 (MLI 2.0 EA)

-2. **It is highly recommended to use embARC MLI 2.0 for VPX and x86 emulation targets only.
+    * **It is highly recommended to use embARC MLI 2.0 for VPX and x86 emulation targets only.
 You can use [embARC MLI 1.1](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_mli/releases/tag/Release_1.1) for EM/HS targets.**
+    * Not all kernels are fully optimized

 3. This release supports following functional primitives
     * 2D Convolution